neemiasbsilva/datascience-portfolio/README.md

-# NeemiasBuceli-ds-portfolio
+# Neemias Buceli Portfolio
 Hello guys, welcome to my Data Science Portfolio.
-I include some knowledges I earn in my journey.
+I include some knowledges i earn in my journey.
 I'll include some case study, papers, and code.

+**Note**: This repository created recently and I upgrade as soon as i can.